Liquid Plastic console table commission for the largest Huf House in the UK.

-Made for Future Heritage 2017 at Decorex, the Paper Plastic pieces create unique shapes by using paper infused with plastic which is ‘cast’ from the inside out and sets rapidly to create very strong, very light forms.
+First shown as part of the Future Heritage collection at Decorex, the Paper Plastic pieces create unique shapes by using paper infused with plastic which is ‘cast’ from the inside out and sets rapidly to create very strong, very light forms.

 The Liquid Plastic Coffee Table and Chair continue to explore plastic as a sculptural medium.
 By using a composite of rigid expanding foam and marble dust, the pieces allow the material to largely dictate their form.